Leiden University Fund.

 Purpose

-The Fund’s purpose is to provide grants to students, PhD candidates or teaching staff of the Chinese Languages and Cultures study programme, for conducting research, organising conferences, enabling study trips for PhD candidates, and other activities that are useful and/or necessary for raising the standard of excellence of the study programme and/or the researchers.
+The fund’s purpose is to provide grants to students, PhD candidates or teaching staff of the Chinese Languages and Cultures study programme, for conducting research, organising conferences, enabling study trips for PhD candidates, and other activities that are useful and/or necessary for raising the standard of excellence of the study programme and/or the researchers.

 Purpose

 The Vaes-Elias Foundation is the estate of Mrs Elias-Vaes (1908-2002).
 The capital of the Vaes-Elias Foundation is managed by the LUF in the Vaes-Elias Fund, which was established on 4 July 2013.
-The autumn 2014 issue of the Leidraad alumni magazine included an article on the new Fund [in Dutch].
+The autumn 2014 issue of the Leidraad alumni magazine included an article on the new fund [in Dutch].

 Purpose

-The money available in the Fund is to be used by the Leiden Asia Centre (LAC), which is part of the Faculty of Humanities.
+The money available in the fund is to be used by the Leiden Asia Centre (LAC), which is part of the Faculty of Humanities.
 As the leading centre of expertise for modern Asia in the Netherlands, the Leiden Asia Centre focuses primarily on East Asia: China (including Taiwan), Japan, Korea and Singapore.
 The LAC can use the Vaes-Elias Fund for the purpose of achieving its objectives.

 This website uses cookies.
 More information.